 Stress can keep you up at night, but it doesn’t have to—learn how CBD can help you chill out enough to get some rest.

-You’re supposed to get 7 hours of sleep per night for your health and wellbeing, but when’s the last time you actually managed that without sleeping until noon on a Sunday?
-Over 35% of adults sleep less than 7 hours per night, so you’re not the only one battling this problem.
+You need to get 7 hours of sleep per night for your health and wellbeing, but when’s the last time you actually managed that without sleeping until noon on a Sunday?

 It’s easy enough to watch a video about sleep hygiene, turn your thermostat down, and go to bed early.
-But if you have insomnia, you probably know what comes next.
+But if you have insomnia or just get poor sleep every night, you probably know what comes next...

-The problem with that bedtime routine is that you don’t ever awake refreshed and energized.
-When you wake up, your eyes seem like they're full of sand, and your head feels like there's a high school drum corps living inside it.
+The problem with that bedtime routine is that you'll never wake up refreshed and energized.
+When you wake up, your eyes seem like they're full of sand, and your head is throbbing.
+The only answer?
+Your daily caffeine-crux.

-If all that gives you some serious déjà vu, then you might benefit from adding cannabidiol to your sleep routine.
+If all that gives you some serious déjà vu, then you might benefit from adding CBD to your daily sleep routine.

 What the research says about CBD for sleep